 - The universe for IRS has been defined as the total resident urban and rural population of India aged 12 years and over.

-- The survey excludes the off-shore territories such as Lakshadweep and Andaman & Nicobar islands.
-North Eastern states (excluding Assam) and J & K (excluding Srinagar) are also excluded from the survey.
+- The survey excludes the off-shore territories such as Lakshadweep and Andaman & Nicobar islands, North Eastern States (except Assam) and J&K are also excluded from the survey.

 - The annual sample spread exceeds 2.56 lac respondents with continuous fieldwork spread across 10 months of the year